 When observed under the microscope, the X chromosome in these individuals appears as it could easily break.

-Males receive the X chromosome from their mother and the Y chromosome from their father.
+Males receive the X chromosome from their biological mother and the Y chromosome from their biological father.
 Females receive one X chromosome from their mother and one from their father.

-So, males inherit the fragile X chromosome only from their mother, but females can inherit it from both parents.
+So, males inherit the fragile X chromosome only from their mothers, but females can inherit it from both parents.